-Vietnamese Buddhist monk and author, Thich Nhat Hanh listed these 15 practices that would promote humility and keep the mind alive to spiritual reality
+Vietnamese Buddhist monk and author, Thich Nhat Hanh listed these 15 practices that would promote humility and keep the mind alive to spiritual reality.
+This is not just related to mindfulness, but are more of a guidance for people who are meditating, or really anyone.

 - Do not think the knowledge you presently possess is changeless.
 Truth is found in life and not in concepts.

-- Do not force others, including children, to adopt your views by authority, threat, money, propaganda or education.
+- Do not force others, including children, to adopt your views through authority, threat, money, propaganda, or education.

 - Do not avoid contact with suffering.
 Awaken yourself and others to the suffering in the world.